 Lappeenranta is one of the most beautiful summer towns in Finland, known for friendly Karelian people and the beautiful surrounds of Lake Saimaa.
 It has a colourful history, lying as it does on the border between two different cultures.

-One of the main attractions in Lappeenranta is its Fortress.
+One of the main attractions in Lappeenranta is its Fortress - you have the day free to explore it.
 The Swedes began the fortification of Lappeenranta in 1721.
-Inhabited and full of life even today, the Fortress of Lappeenranta once formed a part of a defense system that also included the fortress of Suomenlinna in Helsinki and the fortress of Hamina.
+Inhabited and full of life even today, the Fortress of Lappeenranta once formed a part of a defence system that also included the fortress of Suomenlinna in Helsinki and the fortress of Hamina.
 During these times Sweden-Finland and Russia fought against each other regularly and the Swedes and the Russians took turns in owning the Fortress.
 The present Fortress structures are mainly based on the fortifications built at the end of the 18th century.

 Another important feature of this border city is the Saimaa Canal that opened for traffic in 1856.
 The canal was built between the towns of Lappeenranta and Viipuri (now Vyborg in Russia), both of them at the time in the autonomous Grand Duchy of Finland in the Russian Empire.
 In the Moscow Peace Treaty of 1940, the Karelian Isthmus and the city of Vyborg were ceded to the Soviet Union, thus effectively splitting the canal in half and ending all traffic.